trixi-framework/TrixiParticles.jl/README.md

 ## Cite Us

 ## Authors
 Erik Faulhaber (University of Cologne) and Niklas Neher (HLRS) implemented the foundations for TrixiParticles.jl and are principal developers along with Sven Berger (hereon).
-The project was started by Michael Schlottke-Lakemper (RWTH Aachen University/HLRS, Germany) and Gregor Gassner (University of Cologne, Germany), who provide scientific direction and technical advice.
+The project was started by Michael Schlottke-Lakemper (RWTH Aachen University/HLRS) and Gregor Gassner (University of Cologne), who provide scientific direction and technical advice.
 The full list of contributors can be found in [AUTHORS.md](AUTHORS.md).

 ## License and contributing